adrina-ata/AdrinaAta/README.md

-# Adrina Ata | Biotechnology Research Blog
+# Adrina Ata

-Welcome to my scientific portfolio.
+## Scientific Portfolio

-This repository contains my research notes, literature reviews, and scientific articles focused on biotechnology, molecular biology, bioinformatics, and emerging biomedical technologies.
+Welcome to my research portfolio, where I share scientific articles, literature reviews, and research notes exploring topics across life sciences and emerging technologies.

 ## Research Interests

-- Biotechnology
+🧬 Biotechnology
-- Molecular Biology
+🧪 Molecular Biology
-- Cancer Research
+💻 Bioinformatics
-- Gene Editing & CRISPR Technology
+🧠 Biomedical Sciences
-- Bioinformatics
+🔬 Cancer Research
-- AI Applications in Biomedical Science
+🤖 Artificial Intelligence in Healthcare

 ## About Me

-I am a biotechnology enthusiast interested in exploring recent discoveries in biomedical sciences through scientific writing and literature analysis.
+I am interested in exploring scientific discoveries through literature analysis and scientific writing, with a focus on understanding how modern technologies contribute to advances in biology and medicine.

-## Articles
+## Research Articles

 Coming soon:
 - Mechanical Memory of Cells and Its Potential Role in Cancer Therapy